openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 authorization_header

-> The HTTP Authorization header that the Transmitter MUST set with each event delivery, if the configuration is present.
-The value is optional and it is set by the Receiver.
+> If the endpoint_url requires authorization, the receiver SHOULD provide this authorization header in the stream creation/updation.
+If present, the Transmitter MUST use the authorization header with each event delivery.

 #### Polling Delivery using HTTP
 This section provides SSF profiling specifications for the {{RFC8936}} spec.